 Teddy Bear Tea at The Ritz-Carlton, San Francisco

 Kids will be delighted by The Ritz-Carlton's annual holiday tea service, complete with sweet goodies, hot cocoa, and sandwiches plus a playful holiday show featuring an elf, a gingerbread fairy, and a teddy bear, of course.
 Each kid will receive a holiday card–worthy pic with a giant teddy bear and a stuffed teddy to take home.
-Two dollars from every ticket will benefit Make-A-Wish Greater Bay Area.
+Bring wrapped toys for donation to UCSF Benioff Children’s Hospitals.
+Plus, two dollars from every ticket will benefit Children’s Miracle Network and Make-A-Wish Greater Bay Area.
 (Ahem, parents, Champagne will be available for purchase.)

 Holiday Gingerbread Houses in San Francisco